ministryofjustice/security-guidance/policies/it-security-policy.md

 ### Audit

 A security audit is a systematic evaluation of the MoJ's IT security management system which is performed to maintain effective security policies and practices.
 These checks are subject to self or peer audit by operational line management, contract managers or MoJ HQ managers, as judged to be appropriate by the managers with responsibility for delivery.
 For instance, checks on Information Asset Registers and Information Risk Registers should be carried out quarterly but other information assurance checks may be carried out less frequently or triggered by events such as contract renewals.

+Third party audits will be carried out by the [Government Internal Audit Agency](https://www.gov.uk/government/organisations/government-internal-audit-agency) (GIAA) to provide an external evaluation of policies and practices, for more information see contact information below.

 When conducting an audit: